roydenrego/roydenrego.com/README.md

 ```
 > git clone https://github.com/roydenrego/roydenrego.com.git roydenrego
 > cd roydenrego
-> npm install
-> npm start
 ```

-Create .env file whose contents should be as below:
+Create a .env file in the root of the project whose contents should be as below:

 ```
 DB_CONN="DATABASE_CONNECTION_STRING_HERE"